 It is a requirement of Clause 27, schedule 7 of the Local Government Act 2002, that every local authority adopt a set of Standing Orders for the conduct of its meetings and those of its committees.
-The Standing Orders were recently updated by Local Government New Zealand and were adopted by the Council at its inaugural meeting held on 22 November.
+The updated Standing Orders, based on a template provided by Local Government New Zealand, are enclosed.
+A list of the minor changes made to the previous Standing Orders document is attached.

 The document includes the option of participation via audio or audio-visual link and the Chair having, if necessary, both a deliberative and casting vote.
-The Council had previously adopted the option of the presiding Chair at any meeting having both a deliberative and casting vote.
-The retention of a casting vote had in the past been considered preferable in order that important matters such as the adoption of an Annual Plan or setting of rates does not suffer the impasse of an equality of votes.
+This Council has previously adopted the option of the presiding Chair at any meeting having both a deliberative and casting vote.
+The retention of a casting vote has in the past been considered preferable in order that important matters such as the adoption of an Annual Plan or setting of rates does not suffer the impasse of an equality of votes.

-Pursuant to clause 27(4) of schedule 7 of the Local Government Act 2002, 75% of elected Board members will need to approve the amended standing orders for the change to come into effect.
+Pursuant to clause 27(4) of schedule 7 of the Local Government Act 2002, 75% of elected members will need to approve the amended standing orders for the change to come into effect.

-THAT the Community Board approve the adoption of the Gore District Council Standing Orders, effective from 29 November 2022, retaining the provision that allows members to attend by audio or audio visual link (clauses 13.7 and 13.11-13.15) and to provide for a casting vote for the Chairperson (clause 19.3),
+THAT the Council approve the adoption of the Gore District Council Standing Orders, effective from 9 November 2022, retaining the provision that allows members to attend by audio or audio visual link (clauses 13.7 and 13.11-13.15) and to provide for a casting vote for the Chairperson (clause 19.3),

-AND THAT the Board note that the Standing Orders have been based on a review undertaken by Local Government New Zealand.
+AND THAT the Council note that the Standing Orders have been based on a review undertaken by Local Government New Zealand.